 What can you do first?

 Explore your options!
-You can appeal to various internal coach roles, such as job coach, and reflective coach.
+You can appeal to various internal coach roles, such as job coach, and reflect coach.
 You can use your study budget, do a Gallup Strengthsfinder for example.
 Talk to friends, you might get a good idea.
 Try to cross the threshold and also talk to colleagues.
 For example, the @hirer role has information on internal vacancies.
 Browse on LinkedIn, and tap into your network.
 Do what feels right, but at least do something!

 Of course, you might find that awesome new job yourself, internally or externally.
 If not, know that there is help available if you feel like it.